Gustrigos/Antivirus-COVID19-API/README.md

 ## Environment Setup
 This project works with Python 3.7 or later.

-To start, create a virtual environment, activates it, and install all the dependencies needed for this project.
+To start, create a virtual environment, activate it, and install all the dependencies needed for this project.

 ```cmd
 python3 -m venv env